hawa1222/real-time-data-processing/README.md

 5. Running Spark and Kafka scripts as standalone (Optional):

-   If you wish to run the Spark and Kafka Python scripts individually without using Docker, activate the virtual environment created by setup_environment.sh and run the scripts from the command line.
+   If you wish to run the Spark and Kafka Python scripts individually without using Docker, activate the virtual environment created by setup_environment.sh, run zookeeper & kafka locally, and run the scripts from the command line.

    For Kafka:
     ```